stelligent/stelligent-u/15-Kubernetes/README.md

 #### Lab 15.2.2: Pulling Definition File of Existing Pod

 - Run the command `kubectl get pod busybox -o=yaml > busybox-pod-definition-lab-22.yaml`
-  - Open `busybox-pod-definition-lab-22.yaml` in a text editor.
+  - Open `busybox-pod-definition-lab-22.yaml` in a text editor and take a look at the attributes that were included.
   - This is what a [pod definition file](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) looks like.
   - This file contains the details of the deployed pod.
 Most of these